pkdone/gke-mongodb-demo/README.md

     $ kubectl get all
     ```

-To view the the state of the deployed environment you can also use the [Google Cloud Platform Console](https://console.cloud.google.com) (look at both the “Container Engine” and the “Compute Engine” sections of the Console).

 3. Execute the following script which connects to the first Mongod instance running in a container of the Kubernetes StatefulSet, via the Mongo Shell, to (1) initialise the MongoDB Replica Set, and (2) create a MongoDB admin user (specify the password you want as the argument to the script, replacing 'abc123').

     ```